alonsobsd/bhyvemgr/README.md

 # Bhyvemgr
 Bhyvemgr is a bhyve management GUI written in Freepascal/Lazarus on FreeBSD.
 It needs a bunch of tools mostly installed on base system and some installed from ports/packages.
-Currently it supports only amd64.
+Currently it supports amd64 and aarch64.
 The main goal is to be a desktop user application to easily and quickly setup and run virtual machines on the FreeBSD host.

 ![image](https://github.com/user-attachments/assets/82563dca-0bee-4fcb-9cdb-d1cb797b1997)